mikkepee/FCB/README.md

-# ownstuff
+# FCB

-Some own projects done mainly for fun or studies.
+Some playing around with football data, focusing on mathces of FC Barcelona.
+Some parts are done for school projects.